yannbelief/php-pdo-helper/README.md

 See.
 Isn't it simpler to use?

-Fetch First Record As a Single Object or Single Value
+Fetch the First Record As a Single Object or Single Value
 ---

 Sometimes all we need to fetch is a single object or value.